top of page

 According to Ayurvedic principles, digestion is not just a physical process of breaking down food but a complex interplay of various factors that influence our health on multiple levels.

-Ayurveda teaches that proper digestion is crucial for the assimilation of nutrients and the elimination of waste products.
+Proper digestion in Ayurveda is crucial for the assimilation of nutrients and the elimination of waste products.

 When digestion is weak or impaired, it can lead to the accumulation of toxins in the body, known as ama, which is believed to be the root cause of many diseases according to Ayurvedic philosophy.